RIKEN-RCCS/s3-baby-server/v1/doc/design.md

 ListMultipartUploads never returns NextUploadIdMarker in the output.

+The saved array of parts are indexed in zero origin (part - 1).

 ## Copying a file

 Baby-server copies a file by linking a file.
 The mtime of a new file